Ideas for resolving conflict at church when things get sticky

 Expecting others to be where you think they "should be."

-If interactions escalate to bullying, harassment, or other forms of abusive behavior, set some boundaries of your own.
-Forgiveness doesn't require allowing others to mistreat us or our family members—even at church.
-All forms of abusive behaviors are un-Christlike.
-They can not be allowed to continue.
+If interactions escalate to bullying, harassment, or other forms of abusive behavior, address them and set clear boundaries.
+Christ-like forgiveness doesn't allow mistreatment.
+All forms of abusive behaviors are un-Christlike and must not be allowed to continue.